 No one’s catching Tiger Woods anytime soon on the PGA Tour all-time money list — he tops all golfers with $118,704,468 and leads Phil Mickelson, the next closest, by $28,075,373 — but there are plenty of up-and-coming names in the game who are piling up cash.

-Right now, 29-year-old Brooks Koepka is the world No. 1 player, with four majors to his name since 2017.
-But surprisingly Koepka doesn’t make the top three in the list of the 16 highest money winners who are currently 30 or younger.
+Right now, 29-year-old Brooks Koepka is the World No. 1 player, with four majors to his name since 2017.
+But surprisingly Koepka doesn’t make the top four on the list of the 16 highest money winners who are currently 30 years old or younger.
 That list includes seven golfers who have earned more than $20 million in their short careers so far, 13 major titles and 12 Americans.

-Here’s the top 16 on-course money winners 30 or younger, updated through the BMW Championship.
+Here’s the top 16 on-course money winners 30 or younger, updated through the beginning of the 2019-20 season.